dipankarpaul2k/Rust-Notes/09_Concurrency/02_channels.md

 In this example, we create a channel using `mpsc::channel()`, which returns a tuple containing a transmitter (`tx`) and a receiver (`rx`).
 We then spawn a new thread using `thread::spawn()` and move the transmitter into the new thread's closure.
 Inside the closure, we send a message (`String`) through the transmitter using `send()`.

 The main thread then receives the message using `recv()` on the receiver.
 Since `recv()` blocks until a value is available, the main thread will wait until the new thread sends a message before continuing.
 Finally, we print the received message.

+### Why Do We Need Channels?

+We need channels because Rust's ownership system prevents multiple threads from accessing data simultaneously, which helps prevent data races.
+Channels provide a way to safely pass ownership of data between threads, ensuring that only one thread can access the data at a time.

 ## Channels and Ownership Transference